-Akraino blueprint releases ensure that applications and virtual network functions (VNFs) can on-board and operate effectively on the Akraino solution that has been deployed based on the creation or modification of an Akraino Blueprint.
-Flock labs can be further used for the validation of Edge applications and VNFs.
+Akraino blueprint releases ensure that applications and virtual network functions (VNFs) can on-board and operate effectively on the Akraino solution.
+Validation labs can be further used for the validation of Edge applications and VNFs.

 Application and VNF testing may take a number of forms including performance, scalability, security and usability, resilience etc.